 - membership fees to professional associations, like the American Federation of Musicians

-- professional services necessary for your business, such as lawyers' fees and tax preparation costs
+- professional services necessary for your business, such as lawyers' fees and the business portion of your tax preparation costs

 Note, too, that when you attend functions sponsored by industry associations like the National Association of Music Merchants, or NAMM, and Audio Engineering Society meetings, your travel, lodgings, meals, and attendance fees are deductible business expenses as long as there is a business reason for you to attend.